 The step-up of the Transwestern assets was allocated as indicated above.
-The weighted average plan system life depreciation of such assets is 39 years.
+The weighted average plant system life for depreciation lives for the allocation to property and equipment is assumed to be 39 years.
 The adjustment to other assets for contract rights (\$75.3 million) is amortized over remaining lives of 8-15 years.
 The adjustment to rights of way (\$55.8 million) is amortized at a rate of 1.2% per month.
 The amount allocated to goodwill is estimated at this date and is subject to change.
 Goodwill has not been amortized in accordance with accounting principles generally accepted in the United States.
 The final purchase price allocation may result in a modification of the Transwestern allocation reflected in the accompanying pro forma financial statements, which may be material and which would result in a change in the estimated additional depreciation and amortization.
-An increase in the allocation to property and equipment of Transwestern of \$5 million would result in an increase to depreciation expense of approximately \$128,000.
+An increase or decrease in the allocation to property and equipment of Transwestern of \$5 million would result in an adjustment to depreciation expense of approximately \$128,000.
 An adjustment of contract rights of \$5 million would result in an annual adjustment of \$530,000 to amortization expense.